 A trip up to the Pipeline or Waterfall trail trekking areas will cost considerably more – and you’ll have to arrange your transport back.

-There are variety of eating places in Boquete, ranging from cheap, canteen-style cafes to high-end restaurants.
+There is a variety of eating places in Boquete, ranging from cheap, canteen-style cafes to high-end restaurants.
 The best meal we had in Boquete – by far – was at the Colibri restaurant.
-In fact for service, quality and food this was probably the best meal we had in our entire Panama trip.
+In fact for service, quality and food this was probably the best meal we had during our entire Panama trip.

 The main courses cost around $15 and the wine prices were reasonable.